bamidev/browser-window/README.md

 It is being actively maintained and supports multiple platforms.
 So when Browser Window has multiple platform support in the future, CEF is available on all of them.

 Edge WebView is not being maintained anymore, in light of the new Edge WebView2 engine having just been released.
+(Which is just a wrapper for CEF actually.)
 However, it is already available on your Windows 10 system, so no additional setup is needed.
-Moreover, it is possible to ship your executable as a single .exe file because of this.
+This makes it possible to ship your executable as a single .exe file because of this.

 Support for cookies will be implemented in the future.
-However, Edge's WebView has this problem where no HTTP Only cookies are available, which kind of defeats the purpose.
+However, Edge's WebView has this problem where no HTTP Only cookies are available, which kind of defeats the purpose of this feature.

 ## Getting Started